sada-kubsad/internet-outbound-microhack/README.md

 As a Contoso employee, you are willing to trust Contoso's Enterprise CA, which you can do by installing it in your certificate store.

-- Select the "on-prem-proxy-vm" certificate as shown in the previous figure
+- Select the "Contoso Enterprise CA" certificate as shown in the previous figure
 - Click on "View certificate"
 - Click on "Details"
 - Click on "Copy to file...", accept all defaults suggested by the wizard and save the certificate on your desktop